 When he originally signed to SPK records, Ice (real name Robert Van Winkle) was convinced to look and act a certain way to be more mainstream, a move he later regretted.
 His 1991 film "Cool As Ice" flopped.
 Ice began experimenting with drugs and attempted suicide in 1994 with a heroin overdose.

 Ice kept making music, got a bunch of tattoos, and eventually settled down and got married.
 He currently stars on the DIY network home improvement show "The Vanilla Ice Project," which is in its third season.

 Bieber was discovered on YouTube in 2008, and last year was named the third most powerful celebrity in the world by Forbes magazine.
 He has sold over 15 million albums and earned about $55 million in the last year.

 Some say Bieber's life has spiraled downward over the last year due to various run-ins with paparazzi, fainting during a concert in London, and being photographed allegedly smoking marijuana.
 His pet monkey was also seized in Germany for not having the proper paperwork.

 Massive popularity?
 Check.
 Tons of tattoos?
 Check.
 Drug use?
 Check.
-Time will tell whether Justin Bieber can escape the fate of Vanilla Ice and maintain a steady career or go the way that so many child stars do - into obscurity.
+Time will tell whether Justin Bieber can escape the fate of Vanilla Ice and maintain a steady career or go the way that so many former child stars do - into obscurity.